neslytom/Coursera-Lab/README.md

-# Coursera-Lab
+# MACHINE LEARNING PROJECT
-Coursera Lab Assignments
+DSML Project : ENTRI

 I am editing the README file.
 Adding some more details about the project description.